-The rod tips up method stem from beach fishing but not required for the majority of carp fishing.
+The rod tips-up method stems from beach fishing but is not required for the majority of carp fishing.

 Personally, I would only fish with the rod tips up if there is lots of weed in front of me that I am trying to avoid, but this is very rare.
 The other reason to fish with the tips up is if there is a gravel bar close by and you are trying to keep the line from draping over the top over the bar, and instead of sitting over the back, then rising towards your rod tip.

-I fish with my rods tips around a foot above the water for 99% of my fishing.
+I fish with my rod tips around a foot above the water for 99% of my fishing.

 Carp Fishing Without Bite Alarms

 Carp fishing without bite alarms is possible.
 When I am on a runs water, I don’t need my alarms switched on, I just use them as rod rests.

 This is because I am always watching my rod to see if the line moves, and can hear when the clutch starts to go if I take my eye off the rod.

 When feeder fishing and float fishing, bite alarms aren’t used.
 This is because the float is used as the bite indicator for float fishing, and the rod tip is used as the indicator for feeder fishing.